Confirm that Forward Timer in the Phone System is in Synch with the Rings to Wait For Setting in Unity Connection

-If the settings do not meet the parameters, either reprogram the phone system so that it waits longer before forwarding unanswered calls, or change the Rings to Wait For field setting so that Unity Connection routes the call before the phone system forwards it.
+If the settings do not meet the parameters, either reprogram the phone system so that it waits longer before forwarding unanswered calls, or change the Rings to Wait For field setting so that Unity Connection routes the call before the phone system forwards it and select

 Note If you change settings in a user template, the settings are not changed for existing users whose accounts were created from that template.
 Changing the template settings affects only the users who are added after the template changes are made.

 Step 9 On the Search User Templates page, select the alias of the user template that you want to change.

 Note If the user template does not appear in the search results table, set the applicable parameters in the search fields at the top of the page, and select Find.

 Step 10 On the Edit User Template Basics page, on the Edit menu, select